-Model Element Legislative Model 2015 Evidence-Based Recommendation PJ Panel Recommendations Successful Schools Student Counts/D Definitions ADM ADM used to generate resources is the greater of the prior year or the three-year average for each school.
+Model Element Legislative Model 2015 Evidence-Based Recommendation PJ Panel Recommendations Successful Schoo Student Counts/D l Definitions ADM ADM used to generate resources is the greater of the prior year or the three-year average for each school.
 ADM used to generate resources is the greater of the prior year or the three-year average for each school.
 Not addressed.
-Not addressed At-Risk At-risk students are defined as the unduplicated count of ELI students in grades K-12, free and reduced lunch eligible students in grades K-12, and mobile students in grades 6-12.
+Not addressed At-Risk A t-risk students are defined as the unduplicated count of ELI students in grades K-12, free and reduced lunch eligible students in grades K-12, and mobile students in grades 6-12.
 Same as legislative model definition.
 Not addressed.
-Not addressed ELL The definition of an Active EL student is a student who: is newly enrolled in the district or enrolled in the district after the state annual ELP assessment, ACCES for ELL ^{an} was given in the prior school year; and has been identified and evaluated by the district as being an Active EL through the use of the screening assessment; or is returning to the screening assessment; or is returning to the screening assessment; or is returning to the prior school year and has not yet achieved the prior school year.
-The state also includes students that have exited the EL program but are in the first two years of monotrong.
+Not addressed ELL The definition of an Active EL student is a student who: is newly enrolled in the district or enrolled in the district after the state annual EP assessment, ACCESS for ELLs aw was given in the prior school year, and has been identified and evaluate by the district as being an Actuse EL hrough the use of an ELD screening assessment; or is petuning to the screening assessment; or is petuning to the prior school year and has not yet achieved the prior school year and has not yet achieved the students that have exited the EL program but rein the first two years of monotronig.
 Same as legislative model definition.
 Not addressed.
 Not addressed.